chef/automate/components/automate-chef-io/content/docs/reports.md

 A node's waived status appears if applicable in displays where a node's status appears in Chef Automate.
 The Compliance Reports overview displays the node count and history of waived nodes, and the count and history of waived controls.
+_Nodes_ and _Profiles_ views include _Waived Nodes_ and _Waived Profiles_ status filters respectively.
+Select the _Waived_ status filter to display only the respective Node or Profile reporting with that status.
-Hover over the control's Waived icon in the Controls list to view more details about the waiver applied to the control.
+Hover over the control's Waived icon under the Node Status column in _Controls_ to view more details about the waiver applied to the control.

 Use Chef InSpec to configure [waivers](https://www.inspec.io/docs/reference/waivers/).